celine1deepwork/celine1deepwork/README.md

 # Hi there! 🌻 It's Celine

-## IOS Developer Intern / Candidate ✌🏻
+## IOS Developer Intern / Candidate
 I've been learning to code for over 2 years.
-I started with Java than I kept move on with Swift &#128420; .
+I started with Java than I kept move on with Swift.
 Also I'm interested in AI.
   * &#127758; Citizen of United States & Turkiye
   *	&#128213; Currently learning Swift
   * &#128172; Contact me at celine@icloud.com